pmndrs/react-three-fiber/readme.md

 #### Is it slower than raw Threejs?

 Rendering performance is fully up to Threejs and the GPU, react-three-fiber drives a renderloop outside of React with zero overhead.
-React is otherwise very efficient in building and updating component-trees, this can make a positive difference over handling scenes manually.
+React is otherwise very efficient in building and updating component-trees in scale, this can make a positive difference over handling scenes manually.

 # What it looks like ...